apollographql/apollo-server/docs/source/integrations/building-integrations.md

 You should handle this object accordingly, based on the error handling conventions that apply to your framework.

+In the Express integration, this doesn't require any special handling.
+The non-error case handles setting the status code and headers, then responds with the execution result just as it would in the error case.

 #### Send the response

 The `HTTPGraphQLResponse` type is what we expect after awaiting the Promise